featherbear/learn-data-structures-algorithms/content/linked-lists.md

 ## Linked Lists

 A linked list is a data structure, where a sequence of values is scattered throughout the memory, but is still contiguous to the user.

+They are used in the implementation of other data structures (i.e. Stacks and Queues)

 ---